Devking/HeartsAI/README.md

 0.5.0 &mdash; Shooting the moon is implemented -- minor bug fixes as well
 0.6.0 &mdash; Added a copy constructor for the Deck and began working on the State class
 0.6.1 &mdash; All Players now take parameters of the `State` class, State constructor now finished
+0.6.2 &mdash; Added functionality to return the range of cards in any given suit

 ### Things To Do